Fun Factoids about the author:

 * I marched in the 1969 Rose Parade with the Rutgers Band to commemorate the 100th anniversary of the first college football game (Rutgers beat Princeton).

 In 2013, my wife and I went to the Rose Parade – easier to watch than to march five and half miles hung over.

-* I appeared in a TV commercial for the C-Way Resort in the Thousand Island, NY.
-The first shot of the resort is me making a 12 foot (well, maybe 8 foot) putt on the 9th Green.
+* I appeared in a TV commercial for a resort golf course in the Thousand Island, NY.
+The opening shot of the commercial is me making a 12 foot (well, maybe 8 foot) putt on the 9th Green.
 Nailed it.